The 5 Best Projectors For Gaming of 2026

 4. Best 60Hz Gaming Projector

 The trade-off is refresh rate: the S Max tops out at 4k @ 60Hz and 1080p @ 60Hz, with no 120Hz or 240Hz support.
-In its Game Mode, input lag at 60Hz is low enough that most players will find it very responsive for action games and shooters, but if you're chasing high-refresh rate performance modes on PS5, Xbox Series X, or PC, something like the 20 Max, X3100i, or BenQ X500i is a better fit.
+In its Game Mode, input lag at 60Hz is low enough that most players will find it very responsive for action games and shooters, but if you're chasing high-refresh-rate performance modes on PS5, Xbox Series X, or PC, something like the 20 Max, C2 Ultra, or BenQ X500i is a better fit.
 As a living-room gaming display, though, it's extremely easy to live with.
 You get a full smart OS with the major streaming apps, Chromecast-style casting, Wi-Fi, and Bluetooth, plus autofocus, auto keystone, and other image-correction tools to get a clean image quickly.
 An eARC-capable HDMI port lets you hand off audio to a soundbar or AVR.
 If you're a 60Hz-first console gamer who wants top-tier HDR and image quality more than ultra-high frame rates, the XGIMI HORIZON S Max is the one to beat.

 5. Best Budget Gaming Projector

 If you prioritize speed and price over perfect picture quality, the ViewSonic PX701-4K is the best budget gaming projector.
 Like every unit on this list, it uses 4k pixel-shifting, so you still get a genuinely sharp image.
 It's not nearly as bright as the other products here, however, so turn off the lights when using the ViewSonic for the best experience.
-That isn't the only downgrade when it comes to image quality compared to the other picks: its color gamut is relatively narrow, colors appear a bit dull, and out-of-the-box accuracy is poor, and doesn't improve much with calibration.
+That isn't the only downgrade when it comes to image quality compared to the other picks: its color gamut is relatively narrow, colors appear a bit dull, and its out-of-the-box accuracy is poor and doesn't improve much with calibration.
 HDR10 and HLG are supported, but HDR never really pops, so you're better off treating it as an SDR-first gaming display.

 Where it absolutely delivers is gaming responsiveness.
 Both HDMI inputs accept 4k @ 60Hz and up to 1080p @ 240Hz, and in Game Mode, input lag is very low, so it feels snappy in all games.
-If you want the smoothest, quickest big-screen gaming experience for the least money, the ViewSonic is hard to beat, even if it can't match the contrast and color of projectors like the XGIMI HORIZON 20 Max or the BenQ X3100i.
+If you want the smoothest, quickest big-screen gaming experience for the least money, the ViewSonic is hard to beat, even if it can't match the contrast and color of projectors like the XGIMI HORIZON 20 Max or the Hisense C2 Ultra.
 There's no smart OS, Wi-Fi, or Bluetooth, so you'll want to plug in a streaming stick or console for apps.
 However, the USB port can power your dongle, eliminating the need for an extra outlet.
 If you're a competitive-minded gamer on a tight budget and can live with flat, inaccurate color, the ViewSonic PX701-4K is the best budget gaming projector we've tested.

 Notable Mentions